gcid12/cheat_sheets/README.md

 ### LOCAL MYSQL

-you need to be logged in as root, or someone with access
+you need to be logged-in as root, or someone with access

 ```
 mysql -u root -p